Doug Salati: Early life

 Doug Salati was born in 1985 in Oneida, New York, to a family that encouraged his creative pursuits from a young age.
 Growing up, he showed a keen interest in art and illustration, spending hours drawing and sketching.
 As a child, Salati was fascinated by the world of children's books and was especially drawn to the works of iconic illustrators like Maurice Sendak and Tomie dePaola.
 He spent countless hours poring over their books, studying their techniques and dreaming of one day becoming an illustrator himself.
 Salati's parents, recognizing his passion and talent, encouraged him to pursue his dreams.
 They enrolled him in art classes and provided him with endless supplies of paper, pencils, and paints.

 As he grew older, Salati's interest in illustration only deepened.
 He began to explore different mediums and techniques, experimenting with watercolors, ink, and digital art.
 He also developed a love for swimming, becoming a competitive swimmer in his teenage years.

 After high school, Salati went on to study illustration at the Rochester Institute of Technology, where he honed his skills and developed his unique style.
 He also continued to swim competitively, balancing his artistic pursuits with his athletic passions.
 Upon graduating from RIT, Salati moved to New York City to pursue a Master of Fine Arts degree in Illustration as Visual Essay at the School of Visual Arts.
 It was during this time that he met his mentor, Tomie dePaola, who would become a significant influence on his work.
 After completing his MFA, Salati began teaching at the School of Visual Arts and started his career as a children's book author and illustrator.
 He has since become known for his whimsical and imaginative illustrations, which have captivated readers of all ages.

-Currently, Salati continues to live and work in New York City, inspiring young artists and writers with his work and teaching.
-He remains passionate about his craft, always seeking new ways to push the boundaries of illustration and storytelling.
+Currently, Salati lives and works in New York City, where he teaches and creates illustrations.